Reginald Uren: Life and work

-In 1936, Uren became a partner in the practice of Slater, Moberley & Uren; later Slater, Uren and Pike.
+In 1936, Uren became a partner in the practice of Slater, Moberly & Uren; later Slater, Uren and Pike.
 The practice specialised in the design of department stores including the Oxford Street store of John Lewis (1955) and the extension of Peter Jones in Sloane Square (1966).
 He also designed the Arthur Sanderson & Sons Building (1958, now the Sanderson Hotel) in Berners Street.

 For the London Passenger Transport Board's 1930s extensions of the Piccadilly and Northern lines, Uren worked with Charles Holden on the design of two new station buildings at Rayners Lane (1938) and Finchley Central (unbuilt).
 Other public buildings designed by Uren include the Granada Cinema at Woolwich (1937, with Cecil Masey and Theodore Komisarjevsky), St George's Swimming Pools in Shadwell (1965) and Norfolk County Hall (1966).

 Uren retired from practice in 1967 and returned to New Zealand where he died in 1988.

 Legacy

 A number of Uren's commissions are recognised as architecturally significant and are listed for protection against uncontrolled alteration.
 Hornsey Town Hall, the Sanderson Building and the Granada Cinema in Woolwich are listed Grade II* and Rayners Lane station is listed Grade II.